 In The Lure, after Silver has lost both her tail and her voice, Mietek is revolted by her when they attempt to have sex.
 They come close before he pulls away, his groin and stomach covered in blood from her still-healing surgery scars.
 The look on his face registers disgust.
 Although she has gone through this painful transformation which has robbed her of her very voice – the symbolism of which is immense – he simply doesn’t care.
 He moves on and finds another woman.
 Silver is still that grotesque fish to him.
 An animal.
 Forced mutilation has wrought destruction of self, and for what?

 As pointed out by Steve Kronenberg in his essay on The Creature Walks Among Us (as part of Tom Weaver’s excellent The Creature Chronicles: Exploring the Black Lagoon Trilogy), once the Gill Man has been changed, it results in, “an even uglier, more monstrous appearance” What’s interesting is that as the Creature physically looks closer to humanity, he almost seems more grotesque to us.
-His proximity to mankind alarms us, perhaps because his torment becomes harder to distinguish from that committed against a person – torment that we would consider wrong.
+His proximity to mankind alarms us, perhaps because the torment he bears becomes harder to distinguish from that committed against a person – torment that we would consider wrong.

 It is not simply that the Gill Man and Silver are forcibly brought closer to humankind and are still treated as Other, it is their very closeness to humanity that repulses the characters around them.
 An unspoken boundary between Us and Them has been broken, and it is hideous even to those who actively worked to break it (Barton and Mietek).